Rama-Mwenda/Indian_Ecosystem_Analysis/README.md

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
+These are the key libraries used in the project.

+* Jupyter Notebook
 * Pandas
 * Seaborn
 * Matplotlib
-* Python
-* Jupyter Notebook
 * Thefuzz
+* PowerBI

 <p align="right">(<a href="#readme-top">back to top</a>)</p>